gesis-quarto/gesis-typst/README.md

 # GESIS Typst Document Format

 > [!IMPORTANT]
->This is a repository for Quarto Typst doc template in GESIS Paper style.
+>This is a repository for a Quarto Typst doc template in GESIS Paper style.
 This is not an official product.
 Please use official templates if they exist.

 ## Installing